parkkj/BONUS_GEMC/README.md

  ADC energy deposition (charge integration)
  Time information (TDC) from GEM or GEM+WC
+[Q1] Need to know what/how integrate the proton deposit energy into ADC => Total energy loss during the track
+=> Should be understood the eloss per step size (0.1mm or 0.5mm) => Given 0.1mm step size, We understood a straight track with eloss and produces a consistent result with Bethe-Bloch calculation

-[Q1] Need to know what/how integrate the proton deposit energy into ADC [Q2] where we get TDC info ? from 1st layer of wire chamber ?
+[Q2] where we get TDC info ? from 1st layer of wire chamber ?
+=> Magboltz calculation gives you a electron drift velocity which interpereted to TDC

 3/ Need a drift velocity information in term of gas mixture and pressure => Gail is calculating average....
+=> Impelemted the Magboltz calulation into GEMC (reproducible Jixie's result) [a] For now, only for single good track case...
+[b] For future, we need to implement multi-tracks

 4/ Manipulate the B-field and E-field ?? possible...Do we need this ?
 [Q] Alternatively, we can have extra-step, which is MegaBolt code for drift time cal.
 => This is "3/" issue.

 5/ How to stop tracking outside of BONUS
 => To avoid particle not back into detector again